Menu

 SYMPOSIUM 7: The Glia-Neuron Gossip: Secrets of Cellular Communication

-• Neurovascular function in mouse models of mixed disease (AD and atherosclerosis) - Clare Horwath, PhD
+• Neurovascular function in mouse models of mixed disease (AD and atherosclerosis) - Clare Howarth, PhD, University of Sheffield

 SYMPOSIUM 9: Interactive Discussion on key and/or emerging areas that need more research

-Facilitators: Ray Swanson, Lindy Rae, and Joao Duarte
+Facilitators: Ray Swanson, Caroline Lindy Rae, and Joao Duarte

 18:30 - 19:00